How to Start Your Own LLC in California - Complete Guide

 916-653-6814

-California requires every LLC to have an Operating Agreement (written or oral).
+California demands an Operating Agreement (written or oral) on all LLCs.

 What It Should Include

-Although it isn't filed with the state, it must be kept with company records.
+Though not registered with the state it has to be attached with company records.

 An EIN is required if:

-Apply for free through the IRS website.
-The application must list a responsible party (an individual, not an entity).
+Apply in the IRS webpage at no cost.
+The application shall identify a responsible party (not an entity).

 Possible Licenses